 - What is a vendor bid: In QLD the auctioneer can make vendor (seller) bids, up to but not equal to the reserve.
 Once the reserve is met, any vendor bid is then deemed a false bid, and a false bid is illegal.
 A vendor bid must be announced publicly by the auctioneer.

 - Why would and agent or auctioneer ask you to increase your own bid: At some point in the auction, the auctioneer may ask you to increase your current bid.
 Your bid may not be at a price the vendor will accept, therefore it may need to be increased if you wish to purchase the property.

-It’s illegal for a seller or their agent to give you a price guide for an auction property.
-This is because they cannot know how high the bidding will go.
+In QLD it’s illegal for a seller or their agent to give you a price guide for an auction property.
+They can however provide a list of recent sales.
 Here is some government information for buying at auction in QLD.